robin-rpr/calos/doc/best_practices.rst

 Copies are costly both in time (to read, transfer, and write the duplicate bytes) and space (to store the bytes).
 However significant optimizations are sometimes available.
-Charliecloud’s internal file copies (unfortunately not sub-programs like Git) can take advantage of multiple optimized file-copy paths offered by Linux:
+Clearly’s internal file copies (unfortunately not sub-programs like Git) can take advantage of multiple optimized file-copy paths offered by Linux: